groupserver/gs.group.messages.post/docs/post.rst

 ---

 The XML that uses the content provider is in two parts.
-First, the parameters are set up by the TAL of the calling code, using the ``tal:define`` attribute.
+First, the parameters — as defined by :class:`IPost` — are set up by the TAL of the calling code, using the ``tal:define`` attribute.
 Second the content provider is called using the ``provider`` call.

 For example, the code used by the *Topic* page looks similar to the following.

 .. code-block:: xml
    :linenos: